Can a Parent Plus Student Loan Be Discharged in Bankruptcy?

 However, below are a few other options for handling your Parent Plus student loan:

 - If you decide to file bankruptcy, do a little planning beforehand.
 Will a discharge of your other debts make it easier for you to repay your Parent Plus student loan after bankruptcy?
-If so, while you may not be able to discharge the student loan in bankruptcy, you may still be able to benefit from a discharge of other debts.
+If so, while you may not be able to discharge the student loan debt in bankruptcy, you may still be able to benefit from a discharge of other debts.

 - Ask the student loan lender about deferment options.
 Many student loan lenders have several deferment and forbearance options for people who are unemployed or in the military.
 However, Parent Plus student loans will accrue interest while in deferment/forbearance.